My eczema is my body telling me that my habits need a tuneup.

 If I feel like I’m getting another flare-up, I revert back to this diet for a month or so and monitor how I’m feeling along the way.

-Scientists are now beginning to understand the role of the human microbiome in the appearance of chronic conditions like eczema.
+Scientists are now beginning to understand the role of the

 Recent studies have drawn a link between eczema and the health of the skin microbiome.
 However, there’s also evidence that gut health is a major factor in the cause and treatment of eczema.